UMM-CSci-3601/intro-to-git/PART_2_JAVA_INTRODUCTIONS.md

   for resolving merge conflicts. :bangbang: _If you haven't set up your GitHub Student Pack, you should do so before setting up GitKraken._

-After you've authenticated with GitHub, GitKraken will ask to setup your `git` info; you should enter your name and whatever email you've used for GitHub.
+After you've authenticated with GitHub, GitKraken will ask to set up your `git` info; you should enter your name and whatever email you've used for GitHub.

 Once all the setup is finished, select `File -> Open` and navigate to the directory